 6. Parking, including carpool, vanpool and bicycle parking, shall comply with city parking standards.
-Off-street parking and loading-unloading facilities shall be provided in a safe, well designed and efficient manner and shall be buffered from the street and from adjacent residential zones by means of landscaping or by a low fence or wall not greater than three feet six inches in height, but not to the extent of restricting visibility necessary for safety and security.
-Off-street parking design shall consider the layout of parking, storage of all types of vehicles and trailers, shared parking lots and common driveways, garbage collection and storage points, and the surfacing, lighting, screening, landscaping, concealing and other treatment of the same.
+Off- street parking and loading-unloading facilities shall be provided in a safe, well-designed and efficient manner and shall be buffered from the street and from adjacent residential zones by means of landscaping or by a low fence or wall not greater than three feet six inches in height, but not to the extent of restricting visibility necessary for safety and security.
+Off-street parking design shall consider the layout of parking, opportunities to reduce the amount of impervious surface, storage of all types of vehicles and trailers, shared parking lots and common driveways, garbage collection and storage points; and the surfacing, lighting, screening, landscaping, concealing and other treatment of the same.
 The review authority, at its discretion, may reduce the required number of off-street parking spaces for the purpose of preserving an existing specimen tree.
-Carpool, vanpool and bicycle parking shall be provided in accordance with Sections 17.52.040 through 17.52.070;
+Carpool, vanpool and bicycle parking shall be provided in accordance with Section 17.52.040 through 17.52.070.